 Where a married daughter is mentioned only by their first name, and her husband is not named, then they are indexed under their parent's surname, even if I happen to know their married name from other sources, as I feel it is very important to provide source material here as opposed to my personal interpretation of that material (which could of course be wrong!).
 I have generally applied this rule about providing unaltered source material across the board, but it is inevitable that on occassion my interpretation of hard to read names will have been influenced by existing knowledge, and whilst this will usually be appropriate I cannot claim that it will never have lead to an incorrect transcription.
 I would of course be grateful to be informed of any such cases you are aware of.

-Two indexes are provided, one of people, and one of places.
+An index of people is provided.
 You can also just browse the abstracts/transcripts directly if you like.

 Finally, please bear in mind that this is an ongoing project.
 I have a lot records to add here and it is only being done as a "background task"!